3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 perform trusted measurement of the operation system software defined in Trusted Computing Group [D-RTM architecture specification](https://trustedcomputinggroup.org/wp-content/uploads/TCG_D-RTM_Architecture_v1-0_Published_06172013.pdf).
-Although Dell firmware supports TXT and it is nothing new for Dasharo to support it as well, we haven't yet been able to successfully launch TXT with open source firmware on the Dell OptiPlex 7010 / 9010.
-But we intend to resolve this issue.
+Although Dell firmware supports TXT and it is nothing new for Dasharo to support it as well.
+And [we did it](https://review.coreboot.org/q/topic:sandybridge_txt).
 Moreover we aim to support [TrenchBoot](https://trenchboot.org/) on this machine.
 A very good use case of Intel TXT was presented by Qubes OS [Anti Evil Maid (AEM)](https://github.com/QubesOS/qubes-antievilmaid/).
 By the way we have been working on enabling AMD CPUs and TPM 2.0 as well in AEM.
 In an ideal case Dell OptiPlex will come with TXT and TrenchBoot support and